Van Halen: 1999–2003: Hiatus from public

 In the summer of 2002, Roth and Hagar teamed up in the Song for Song, the Heavyweight Champs of Rock and Roll tour (also known as the 'Sans-Halen' or 'Sam & Dave' Tour).
-The tour, with both singers headlining, attracted media and audience fascination because it seemed more improbable than even a Van Halen tour with Roth or Hagar.
+The tour, with both singers headlining, attracted media and audience fascination because it seemed more improbable than ever a Van Halen tour with Roth or Hagar.
 It drew large crowds and featured no opening acts, Roth and Hagar alternating as the first act.
 Roth contrasted his personality with Hagar's: "He's the kind of guy you go out with to split a bottle with a friend.
 I'm the kind of guy you go out with if you want to split your friend with a bottle."
-Anthony guested with Hagar's band, the Waboritas, numerous times and sometimes even sang lead vocals.
+Anthony guested with Hagar's band, the Waboritas, numerous times and sometimes sang lead vocals.
 During performances, Hagar would tease Anthony by asking, "Do the brothers know you're here?"
 Anthony never played with Roth.
 Cherone appeared on occasion.
 Hagar released a live album (Hallelujah), featuring vocals by Anthony and Cherone, and a documentary DVD, Long Road to Cabo, about touring with Roth.
 While the two singers promoted the tour and publicly claimed mutual respect, rumors of bitter acrimony and mutual loathing swirled.
 The allegations were later supported by backstage video, which showed the Roth and Hagar camps maintaining strict separation.

 Next, Hagar joined with Joe Satriani and Journey guitarist Neal Schon to form a side project, Planet Us, with Michael Anthony and Deen Castronovo (also of Journey) on drums.
 The band recorded just two songs and played live a few times before dissolving when Hagar and Anthony rejoined Van Halen.